본문 바로가기

 K

-With the enforcement of the Yellow Envelope Act (Amendments to Articles 2 and 3 of the Trade Union and Labor Relations Adjustment Act) scheduled for March next year, the headcount of the Labor Relations Commission, which will be responsible for key tasks such as the separation of bargaining units and determination of employer status, is expected to increase by 50.
-This figure represents about 20% of all investigators at the Labor Relations Commission.
-After review by the Ministry of Economy and Finance, the finalized number is expected to be announced around next month.
+With the implementation of the Yellow Envelope Act (amendments to Articles 2 and 3 of the Trade Union and Labor Relations Adjustment Act) scheduled for March next year, the number of personnel at the Labor Relations Commission, which will be tasked with key responsibilities such as determining bargaining unit separation and assessing employer status, is expected to increase by 50.
+This represents about 20% of the total number of investigators at the Labor Relations Commission.
+It is anticipated that the final number will be confirmed and officially communicated next month after review by the Ministry of Economy and Finance.

-According to the Ministry of the Interior and Safety, the Ministry of Employment and Labor, and the Central Labor Relations Commission on November 25, the Ministry of the Interior and Safety has finalized an increase of 50 staff members for the Labor Relations Commission to facilitate the implementation of the Yellow Envelope Act.
-Previously, the Labor Relations Commission had requested an increase of approximately 100 personnel from the Ministry of the Interior and Safety due to the expansion of related work, but the ministry, after internal review, decided to approve about half that number.
+According to the Ministry of the Interior and Safety, the Ministry of Employment and Labor, and the Central Labor Relations Commission on November 25, the Ministry of the Interior and Safety has finalized the increase in personnel for the Labor Relations Commission required for the implementation of the Yellow Envelope Act at 50.
+Previously, the Labor Relations Commission had requested an increase of about 100 personnel from the Ministry of the Interior and Safety due to the expansion of related work, but after internal review, the Ministry reduced the number by about half and reflected this in its decision.

 [Exclusive] Labor Relations Commission to Add 50 Staff for Yellow Envelope Act...
 "Requested 100, Approved 50"

-Previously, on November 24, Minister of Employment and Labor Kim Younghoon, in announcing the draft amendment to the enforcement decree related to the Yellow Envelope Act, stressed, "The role of the Labor Relations Commission is extremely important for the smooth operation of bargaining between principal and subcontractor unions."
-He added, "To this end, the Labor Relations Commission is pursuing an increase in personnel and is thoroughly preparing for the implementation of the amended law in cooperation with the Ministry of Employment and Labor, through participation in on-site support task forces and review of key issues."
+Previously, on November 24, Minister of Employment and Labor Kim Younghoon announced a draft amendment to the enforcement decree related to the Yellow Envelope Act, emphasizing, "The role of the Labor Relations Commission is extremely important for the smooth operation of negotiations between principal contractors and subcontractors."
+He added, "To this end, the Labor Relations Commission is working to increase its personnel and is meticulously preparing for the implementation of the amended law in cooperation with the Ministry of Employment and Labor through participation in on-site support task forces and review of key issues."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.